Awan/cfg/README.md

 or clone it [from source](https://savannah.gnu.org/git/?group=stow) and [build it](http://git.savannah.gnu.org/cgit/stow.git/tree/INSTALL.md) yourself.

-Once stow is installed, just cd into this repository and create symlinks using stow like this,
+Once stow is installed, just cd into this repository and create symlinks using stow like this:

 - `cd ~`
 - ` git clone https://gitlab.com/Abdullah/cfg.git`